 Let’s first start by understanding why you would want to do them.
 The Agile Manifesto provides us with a couple of good reasons.
 It starts with the first sentence of the manifesto:

 And then there are also the principles behind the Agile Manifesto.
 The 12th principle says: “At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.”
-It is often called “inspect and adapt”, which start by doing things, learn, and improve along the way.
-Just like you don’t know all requirements up front when you start developing a product, you start working with what is clear and needed and then change based upon the feedback.
+It is often called “inspect and adapt”, which starts by doing things, learning, and improving along the way.
+Just like you don’t know all requirements upfront when you start developing a product, you start working with what is clear and needed and then change based upon the feedback.
 Retrospectives are a way to “embrace change” in the way you work as a team.

 So now that we understand why to do retrospectives, let’s discuss how to do them.
 What I have found to be very important in having effective retrospectives is that the right culture is set at the start.
 I use the Prime Directive to assure that a retrospective is a positive and fruitful event.
 It states: “Regardless of what we discover, we understand and truly believe that everyone did the best job they could, given what they knew at the time, their skills and abilities, the resources available, and the situation at hand”.
 With the Prime Directive, a retrospective becomes an effective team gathering to learn and find solutions to improve their way of working.

 In a retrospective, a team reflects on their way of working.
-There are a lot of different techniques that can be used to do retrospectives, varying from asking questions with post-its to gather and organize the answers, building a timeline, root cause analysis to gaming (see Getting Business Value out of Agile Retrospectives which describes many of them that I have used in retrospectives).
+There are many different techniques you can use to conduct a retrospective, from asking questions with post-its to collecting and organizing answers, building timelines, root cause analysis to playing games (see Getting Business Value from an Agile Retrospective which explains many of these have been review use retrospectively).
 Depending on the situation at hand and what the team would be looking for, I usually pick a technique that would be suitable.